World-Robot-Olympiad-Association/future-engineers-gs/docs/p06-robot-sets.md

 ---
 # Robot sets

-Below is the list of set that one could consider to use either as a base to build a vehicle for the Future Engineers competition or as a model to learn and practise skills to participate in the competition.
+Below is the list of sets that one could consider to use either as a base to build a vehicle for the Future Engineers competition or as a model to learn and practise skills to participate in the competition.

   * [SunFounder PiCar-V Kit V2](https://www.sunfounder.com/picar-v.html){target=_blank}.
-Pay attention that there are two DC motors driving the vehicle - this is not allowed by the competition rules.
+Pay attention to the fact that there are two DC motors driving the vehicle - this is not allowed by the competition rules.

   * LEGO Mindstorms EV3 and Raspbery Pi with a camera.
 One of the possible ways to [connect them is by BlueTooth](http://www.abrowndesign.com/2018/10/25/sending-bluetooth-messages-from-raspberry-pi-to-lego-ev3-stock-firmware/){target=_blank} but don't use this way for the competition.